Sitecore/XM-Cloud-Introduction/README.md

     "AuthorizationServerId": "YOUR_OKTA_CLIENT_ID"
   },
 ```
-After completing the populate the `appsettings.json` above you will be able to run the MVP Site either directly from within Visual Studio, or by using the DotNet CLI.
+You will be able to run the MVP Site either directly from within Visual Studio, or by using the DotNet CLI.

 - To run from within Visual Studio, open the `./headapps/MvpSite/XMC-Introduction-MVP.sln`, ensure that the `Mvp.Project.MvpSite.Rendering` project is set as your StartUp Project, then hit F5.
   - The site should then be started loaded in the browser automatically